 South Dakota has celebrated Native American Day on the second Monday in October since 1990.
 It was the only state to vote not to observe Columbus Day state-wide until Vermont made the switch to Indigenous Peoples Day in 2017.
 The first celebration of the holiday was held at Crazy Horse Memorial in the Black Hills, a monument to the Lakota leader who defeated General George Custer at the Battle of Little Bighorn in 1876.
 The memorial still hosts an annual celebration with performances from Native American dancers, singers, artists, and storytellers.
 Visitors also receive a free buffalo stew lunch.

 Los Angeles voted to make Indigenous Peoples Day a city-wide holiday for the first time in 2017, but organizations in the city had already been observing it before the official designation.

 Each year, the Redhawk Native American Arts Council throws a free celebration on New York City’s Randall’s Island for Indigenous Peoples Day.
 The two-day event includes an overnight camp out, a sunrise ceremony, spoken word performances, guest talks from activists and cultural groups, and more.
-The 2017 festival is dedicated to honoring water protectors, according to the event page.

 7. SANTA FE INDIGENOUS PEOPLES DAY CELEBRATION // SANTA FE, NEW MEXICO

-8. DECOLONIZATION CELEBRATION // ASHLAND, OREGON
+8. INDIGENOUS PEOPLES DAY // ASHLAND, OREGON

 9. TULSA NATIVE AMERICAN DAY CELEBRATION // TULSA, OKLAHOMA

 10. BERKELEY POW-WOW AND INDIAN MARKET // BERKELEY, CALIFORNIA